Summer Youth Programs at AAANY

 Click here to sign up today!

 This particular program establishes a weekly discussion circle where young women ages 15-25 can discuss issues that are specifically relevant to our community.
 Conversations would stem out of discussions on identity, how to recognize systems of the patriarchy working within our cultures and communities and how to sensitively combat them.
 These conversations can happen by bringing in facilitators to provide a safe space to discuss the topic at hand, or through visual presentations and film discussions.
 We choose women mentors in our community who have studied or are activists around women's issues.
-This program will ultimately provide space for young women to share their own experiences and use the group as a safe space to confide in peers, ask for advice, and find support in one another, and will be held Saturdays 11AM to 1PM.
+This program will ultimately provide space for young women to share their own experiences and use the group as a safe space to confide in peers, ask for advice, and find support in one another.
+Brooklynat will be held every Thursday from 6 pm to 8 pm at the Arab American Association of New York (7111 5th Avenue).